mys-lang/mys/docs/language-reference/error-handling.rst

 classes.
 All signals must implement the ``Signal`` trait.
 Catch all signals with ``except Signal``.

 Define your own signals, optionally with members.
+The average user never defines signals, only errors.

 .. code-block:: python